mozilla/mig/doc/configuration.rst

 At this point you will want to decide if you wish to use ``mig-loader`` to keep your agents up to date on remote endpoints.

-Traditionally with MIG, if you wanted the agent installed on a set of systems, you would package the MIG agent up and install that agent package on the desired systems.
-If you wanted to upgrade the agent, you would need to upgrade the agent package installed on the systems.

 With mig-loader, instead of installing the agent on the systems you want to run the agent on, you would install only mig-loader. mig-loader is a small binary intended to be run from a periodic system such as cron. mig-loader will then